Silent Hill (2006) | Fair or Foul

 The primary purpose is just to break up the tension and events of the movie.
 Christopher goes to a number of different places other than just Silent Hill (which also happens to look different when he’s there).
 I think the filmmakers felt that if all you saw was the grey fog or the doomy darkness of the town, the film’s overall color palette would suffer and you would get either bored or exhausted looking at it.
 So, in some ways, Christopher’s appearance is welcome as a reprieve from the oppressive grey, while also having a character shout a name other than “Sharon.”

 The downside to Christopher’s plot is that he doesn’t really do or accomplish anything.
-There’s some portions of the film where he’s digging through files somewhere or interviewing someone to find out more details about Silent Hill and Sharon’s connection, but it’s made ultimately pointless by the exposition dump I already mentioned.
-Any mystery built-up during Christopher’s sections is thrown out the window when everything is explained later.
+There are some portions of the film where he’s digging through files somewhere or interviewing someone to find out more details about Silent Hill and Sharon’s connection, but it’s made ultimately pointless by the exposition dump I already mentioned.
+Any mystery built up during Christopher’s sections is thrown out the window when everything is explained later.

 Fair: Set Design & Practical Effects

 This movie nails the atmosphere of Silent Hill.
 The set design captures the look and feel of the town when you are in either reality.
 The obscuring fog in the streets is just as it was in most of the games.
-The rusted, industrial look of the town when everything goes dark with the metal and chain-link fences everywhere provides the same level of dread and terror as the games intended, despite their dated graphics.
-The set design of each major location in the film is well-done and faithful to the series.
-All of it is extremely recognizable to someone with a familiarity to the games.
+The rusted, industrial look of the town, when everything goes dark with the metal and chain-link fences everywhere, provides the same level of dread and terror as the games intended, despite their dated graphics.
+The set design of each major location in the film is well done and faithful to the series.
+All of it is extremely recognizable to someone with a familiarity with the games.

 Foul: Climax